The Green Manalishi (With the Two Prong Crown): World in Harmony

 The B-side of the single was an instrumental written by Green and Danny Kirwan, titled "World In Harmony".
 Fleetwood Mac had played the song live on a few occasions starting in January 1970 and briefly attempted to record it during a break in the United States.
 The band recorded the final version at De Lane Studios, with sessions beginning on 16 April 1970.
 At the time of the song's recording, "World in Harmony" carried the working title "Danny's One".
-The only track bearing a Kirwan/Green writing credit, the two had plans to collaborate further on a guitar-driven album, but the project never materialised.
+The only Fleetwood Mac song bearing a Kirwan/Green writing credit, the two had plans to collaborate further on a guitar-driven album, but the project never materialised.
 Kirwan was responsible for the majority of the composition with the exception of the middle section, which was created by Green.
 Kirwan gave him a co-writing credit for this contribution.

 Similar to the recording sessions for "Green Manalishi", Spencer did not participate in any capacity on "World in Harmony".
 During the sessions, which took place over two days, Green, McVie, and Kirwan engaged in a disagreement over the intro.
 Parts of this verbal altercation were captured on an alternate take of "World in Harmony" that later appeared on The Vaudeville Years compilation album in 1998.
 Of the twelve takes recorded on 16 April, the band completed four of them, with the remaining eight comprising false starts and incomplete takes.
 Work resumed on "World in Harmony" the following day, which resulted in five additional takes.
 The band selected take six from the previous day as the master.
 Green's guitar was assigned to the left channel and Kirwan's was placed on the right; additional guitars were also overdubbed and treated with reverb.